Do you want to run harder or run longer and stay injury free!

 Costs: 1 x 1:1 plus an 8 week course of classes=£160.

 I’m up for it!
 When and Where?

-The Classes run on a Thursday evening at either 5.30pm or 6.30pm and run for eight weeks.
+The Classes run regularly through the week.
+The course lasts for eight weeks.
 The classes are hosted in our rehab gym and studio within the Island Medical Centre on Gloucester Street.
 The class duration is 45-60 minutes.

 What do I need to bring?